 Generally, the introduction is limited to one page unless otherwise specified in the FOA or Table of Page Limits.
 For example, an exception is made for R25, Ts, Ds and some K applications, to allow a 3 page introduction to the resubmission application.

 For most RFAs that have a single receipt date, all applications will be considered new.
 Some RFAs have multiple receipt dates and allow resubmission applications to the same RFA (designated with the grant number suffix “A1”).
 The text of each RFA should clearly state which types of applications are allowed (new, resubmission, renewal, revision).
 This can be a complicated issue, and it is best to contact the program official listed in the RFA.

 If the application is not successful through the RFA and is subsequently submitted to a different RFA or to a program announcement (such as the standard “parent” announcement), then it is considered a new application.
 If your application was submitted previously to a PA and you want to now submit it to an RFA, it is considered a new application.
 If you submit a new application to a PA and then submit to an RFA, you can subsequently resubmit to the PA as an A1.
 For more information on submission following an RFA review, see policy notice NOT-OD-09-100.

-In most cases, two or more applications that have scientific overlap in the experiments proposed are not allowed in the same grant cycle, even if one is to an RFA and the other(s) to a PA/PAR/PAS.
+In most cases, two or more applications that have scientific overlap in the experiments proposed are not allowed in peer review at the same time, even if one is to an RFA and the other(s) to a PA/PAR/PAS.
 There are exceptions to this rule.
 NIH allows subprojects of Program Project Grant applications to be submitted as research applications (R01, R03, R15, R21, etc.) in the same cycle.
 In most cases, a second application for the same project should not be submitted until after the summary statement for the original submission has been released.
 See more information on overlapping applications.